IATA Code: PMO

 Falcone-Borsellino Airport, simply known as Palermo Airport (or under the old name of Punta Raisi Airport) is situated 35 km northwest of Palermo, the capital of Sicily.

 It is one of the busiest airports in southern Italy operating many domestic and international flights.
-In 2015 it marked the traffic of almost 5 million passengers.
+In 2019 it surpassed 7 million passengers.

 How to get from Palermo Airport to Palermo